 The doubts did not go away overnight, but they started to become fewer and farther between.
 Soon I was going days without doubts then weeks and finally months.
 I can’t pinpoint a specific time when I stopped doubting, but I praise the Lord that I haven’t doubted His saving work in my life for years.

-When I was struggling with my doubts I felt so alone, but since then I have realized that many Christian teens experience similar challenges.
-We need to help them work through their doubts and find peace in God’s promises.
+When I was struggling with my doubts I felt so alone, but since then I have realized that many Christians experience similar challenges.
+We need to help each other work through our doubts and find peace in God’s promises.
 So if you’re counseling someone struggling with doubts over their salvation (or if you need help in this area yourself), here’s the key:

-Ask this question: “Have you believed on Christ and asked Him to save you?”
+Ask this question: “Have you repented, believed on the Lord Jesus Christ, and asked Him to save you?”
 Don’t make it more complicated than it is.
 The question is simple.

 - If the answer is no or I’m not sure, then don’t mess around.
 You need to settle the question today.
-Romans 10:9 makes it simple: “If thou shalt confess with thy mouth the Lord Jesus and shalt believe in thine heart that God hath raised Him from the dead, thou shalt be saved.
+Romans 10:9 makes it simple: “If thou shalt confess with thy mouth the Lord Jesus and shalt believe in thine heart that God hath raised Him from the dead, thou shalt be saved.”
 Don’t overcomplicate salvation.
 You don’t need incredible faith or to know the answers to every doctrinal question.
-You just need to acknowledge that you are a sinner and deserve death but that Christ died to take your penalty and that He rose again and offers salvation as a gift.
-Confess that Jesus is Lord and that you need His salvation, and He will save you.
+You simply need to acknowledge that you are a sinner and deserve death but that Christ died to take your penalty and that He rose again and offers salvation as a gift.
+Repent of your sins, choose to follow Christ, confess that Jesus is Lord and that you need His salvation, and He will save you.